 So much has already been written and continues to be written about it.
-Good and bad, fascinating, cautionary, electrifying, odd, disturbing, and interesting.
-You can think what you want, but it is and remains the mother of all mountains.
-It’s the mountain whose history of ascents is unsurpassed, bursting with drama, madness and heroics.
-The playground for the top climbers of our time and the life-long dream of so many climbers from around the world.
-It‘s not just a mountain.
-The Everest is a myth.
-And it makes you a hero.
+Good and bad, fascinating, off-putting, captivating, strange, tragic and intriguing.
+Whatever your personal opinion, Everest is and will always remain the mother of all mountains.
+Its chronicle of ascents is unmatched in terms of drama, insanity and heroics.
+It is the playground of the elite alpinists of our time, and also the most dreamed-of mountain for so many climbers from all over the world.
+It is 8,848 meters of pure magnetism.
+It’s not just a mountain.
+Everest is a legend.

-We are the first independent European tour operator to offer Mount Everest tours from both the North and the South at the same time.
-With the highest possible safety and quality standards and the comforting ressurance of dealing with a fully licensed and strictly tested Austrian expedition organizer.
+Furtenbach Adventures is the first western operator to run Mount Everest expeditions from both the north and the south at the same time.
+We offer the highest possible safety and quality standards and the reassurance for our clients that they are entrusting themselves to a licensed, strictly assessed Austrian expedition organizer.

 - Minimum 8 bottles of oxygen per client

 - IFMGA/ AMGA mountain guide

 - Small group size for increased safety and higher success rate

 - 100% success rate 2017

 - 100% success rate 2018

 - 100% success rate 2019